logudev/mock-ft-responses/README.md

 * If testCaseName is not already present, it will create newly.
 * If serviceName already has a serviceResponse, it will override with new serviceResponse passed
 * Will use current time as createdAt for the serviceName
-* By default, status of serviceName will be set to SILVER
+* By default, status of serviceName will be set to SILVER.

+**POST:**
 * URI: http://10.176.20.197:5000/api/mockResponses/markStatus
 2) Marks the status of all serviceNames in a testCaseName object as GOLD.
 Sample Body:
 ```
 {